The Professionals made its TV debut in 1977 and was an instant smash hit but ran into some controversy because of some of the violence.

 Network’s restoration of the original negatives (made possible because ’70s drama shows were shot on 16mm film in the 70’s) is superb, if you have ever caught repeats of the series on TV its always looked tired and washed out but here its almost like watching a new show with fantastic detail that has been absent from previous versions.

-So if your a fan of the series or action TV in general, i cannot recommend this release by Network of The Professionals enough, brilliantly remastered with good extras, i cant wait for season 2.
+So if you’re a fan of the series or action TV in general, I cannot recommend this release by Network of The Professionals enough, brilliantly remastered with good extras, I can’t wait for season 2.